-Long prized by Māori for its beauty and strength, New Zealand pounamu or greenstone is a protected natural resource that will now also benefit from a unique tracking system.
+Long-prized by Māori for its beauty and strength, New Zealand pounamu or greenstone is a protected natural resource that benefits from a unique tracking system.

 The ‘Authentic Greenstone’ website identifies the source and authenticates genuine greenstone articles bought in New Zealand.